Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Highlighting your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

-I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced professional in [Your field] I think I’d be the perfect candidate to be considered for this job.
+I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and experienced individual in [Your profession] I am confident that I will make a perfect fit for this opportunity.

-I thank you for considering my application.
-I am looking forward to having a conversation with you.
+Thank you for taking the time to consider my application.
+I am looking forward to getting in touch with you.

 Sincerely,